 Decision on Formal Hearing.
 The hearing panel may issue a reprimand and/or consent probation, dismiss the matter, or recommend to the Supreme Court that the lawyer be suspended or disbarred.
 The panel's decision, except for its recommendation to the Supreme Court on suspension or disbarment, may be appealed to the Supreme Court.
 Please be aware that it may take several months from the time of the hearing for the hearing panel to issue its decision.
 You will receive written notice of the hearing panel's decision once it has been made.

 Time and Notice.
 It may take several months to complete the investigation into your complaints and for the decision on it to be made.
 Some matters are complex and involve several witnesses, while others may be very simple.
 Because the inquiry committees and hearing panels consist of volunteers, progress may also depend on their availability and the times scheduled for the meetings.
 We take your complaints very seriously and will attempt to move the process along as quickly as possible.

-If you have questions about the disciplinary process or the status of your complaint, you can contact the Office of Disciplinary Counsel at 701.328.3925 for more information.
+If you have questions about the disciplinary process or the status of your complaint, you can contact the Secretary of the Office of Disciplinary Counsel at 701.328.2221 for more information.